oracle-livelabs/converged/microservices-cicd/liquibase-jenkins-flow/liquibase-jenkins-flow.md

 ### Prerequisites

 This lab presumes you have already completed the earlier labs.
 At this stage, you should have a Jenkins Multibranch Pipeline integrated with your GitHub repository for Schema CI/CD.
-This demonstration will walk through a typical schema change request workflow using Liquibase with SQLcl.

  > **Note:** This demonstration creates an isolated development environment in a different schema on the same database.
 This is to reduce the infrastructure required to run the demo.
 Using a different database (incl.
 OCI Autonomous Database), a different PDB, a Sparse Clone, etc. are interchangeable solutions to the isolated schema approach.